New Legacy Projects

 Contact: David West, 541-582-3254

-Gerry Lehrburger and the Board of Jackson WellSprings decided to honor the legacy of Grandmother Agnes Pilgrim by renaming the source of their artesian waters.
+Gerry Lehrburger and the Board Members at Jackson WellSprings is honoring the legacy of Grandmother Agnes Pilgrim by renaming the source of their artesian waters after her.
 The Mother Pool is now called “Grandmother Spring.”

 Indigenous Worldview Can Preserve Our Existence